ExodusMovement/haraka/README.md

-  children?: any, // behavior component can enclose other components or enclose another behavior(s) clamp?: bool, // default = false, prevent animations from exceeding their ranges keys?: number[], // can be used with custom drivers to define custom state keys/indices initialState?: number, // default = 0 skipProps?: string[], // default = [], allows filtering passed props from being included in styles skipStyleProps?: string[], // default = [], allows dropping unused style props
+  children?: any, // behavior component can enclose other components or enclose another behavior(s) clamp?: bool, // default = false, prevent animations from exceeding their ranges keys?: number[], // can be used with custom drivers to define custom state keys/indices currentState?: number, // default = 0, use to declaratively toggle animation initialState?: number, // default = 0 skipProps?: string[], // default = [], allows filtering passed props from being included in styles skipStyleProps?: string[], // default = [], allows dropping unused style props